The smartphone as we know it was born on January 9, 2007.

 Recent developments in the tenuous Sino-American trade relationship and the subsequent American ban on working with Huawei have negatively affected smartphone market share worldwide.
 Initial forecasts for 2019 smartphone sales dropped from 1.417 billion to 1.35 billion units after the Chinese manufacturer was deemed a threat to national security.

-Data suggests that the trade war has slashed the global smartphone market by almost 5% this year alone.
-It indicates that 2019 will most likely see an overall 3.1% year-over-year decline in phone sales compared to 2018, when 1.393 billion units were shipped.
-For now, the US government’s measures seem to have derailed Huawei’s journey toward dethroning Samsung as the market leader by 2020.
+Data suggests that the trade war has slashed the global smartphone market by almost 5% in 2019 alone.
+Experts predicted a 3.1% year-over-year decline in phone sales in 2019 compared to 2018, when 1.393 billion units were shipped.
+For now, the US government’s measures seem to have derailed Huawei’s journey toward dethroning Samsung as the market leader in 2020.

 Now it is Samsung that might profit from political tensions and Huawei’s troubles.
 The Korean company is more than able to compete on price and production.
-The crisis between the world’s superpowers is perhaps the perfect storm for the South Korean giant, coming right before 5G phones are projected to go mainstream.
+The crisis between the world’s superpowers was perhaps the perfect storm for the South Korean giant because it came right before 5G phones were projected to go mainstream.

 The lack of meaningful innovation is one reason sales numbers and smartphone company market share have recently plateaued.
 With 5G rolling out and foldable phones entering the market, 2020 projections show smartphone sales rising slightly, especially since history has shown us a public interest in new generations of phones.
 Current projections call for 220 million 5G phones to be sold in 2020 before rising to 930 million in 2023.
 This means that 5G phone sales will account for almost half of all mobile phone sales in the next five years.